Define the Great Line: Musical style

 While most commonly cited as metalcore and emo, the sound of Define the Great Line has also been tagged as Christian metal, post-metal and post-hardcore.
 Indie Vision Musics Brandon J. noted influences Beloved, the Chariot and Maylene and the Sons of Disaster, while Chamberlain highlighted At the Drive-In and Glassjaw.
 The album's slower parts recalled the work of Cult of Luna and Isis, and have been said to contain "doom metal overtones".
 It abandoned the pop choruses of the They're Only Chasing Safety and instead demonstrated a heavier and more eclectic range of styles.
 The band themselves said that the heavier style was "nothing super intentional, they [the songs] just came out that way when we went to write".
 Tony Cummings of Cross Rhythms described the album as "an impressively versatile project where metal riffs and emo breakdowns, screamo noise and memorable hooks collide in a veritable sonic feast," and AllMusic described the band as finding the centre point between "throat-shredding grindcore and My Chemical Romance/From Autumn to Ashes-style emo-punk".
+Loudwire said the album was "Building on the foundation set by Norma Jean and Zao."
 Chamberlain explained that he switched from a higher pitched scream to a lower pitched one as it felt more natural for him.

 Define the Great Line was noted as a turning point for Underoath, with AllMusic commenting that "while the tendency to dissolve into the abyss of angtsy emo-pop was still there," there was a "darkness lurking in the nooks and crannies between the crackling snare hits and heavy 'drop-d' riffing" that would be fully realized on their sixth studio album Lost in the Sound of Separation (2008).
 Alternative Press mentioned that the band had updated its "early, brutal style with weird time changes and post-metal ambience".
 Andree Farias of The Fish said the album" not only redefines the sound of Underoath, but also has the potential of redefining the hardcore emo genre".
 Brandon J. said the guitarwork was "merciless and somewhat chaotic, and the vocals range from the usual middle to high screams all the way to a deep and very powerful growl".